EpicFLashGaming/EpicFLashGaming/README.md

 im a fictive of Enadori yes(both timelines). idgaf about jokes just dont joke bout Yani dying. you can make fun of my death though

-i think dni lists are stupid. we are on a horse game.
+i think dni lists are stupid. we are on a horse game (Lovesquiddove on tiktok dni :/ explode. /aff)

 my pony is ugly cause i forgor how to make poneis.